 No means no. If your kid changes their mind when in the queue, pack it up – frustrating but in our experience the best option.

 Talk to them, answer questions and explore options ahead of your trip.
 Watching YouTube videos of the rides might help them better understand what to expect.

 Wait times can vary from a couple of minutes to more than an hour.
 How long a queue depends on the popularity of the attraction, time of day, weather, time of year, and crowds.
 And while virtual queueing is an option made available through Disney’s and Universal’s mobile apps, they are available only for a select few attractions.

 Nothing is worse than waiting in line with an impatient toddler.
 So why not skip the line instead?
 The key differences in the Universal vs Disney battle when it comes to express passes is the cost and number of rides and times that they each offer.

 The Universal Express Pass is a bit more pricey, but lets you get ahead once per attraction for a number of attractions.
 While the cost does tend to vary, it’s best to think ahead and buy it early on as the number of Express Passes available per day is limited.

 The other option is to risk unavailability and purchase it at the park itself.
 Note that this does not apply to those staying at the Universal Premier resorts, as the pass comes free with check-in.

-The Lightning Lane Pass is the jump-ahead option offered at Disney World, although the less-expensive Individual Lightning Lane entry is also available for just 2 experiences a day, one after another.
-Alternatively, the Disney Genie+ service offers 2 to 3 attractions each day using Lightning Lane entrances.
+The Lightning Lane Genie+ Pass is the jump-ahead option offered at Disney World, although the less-expensive Individual Lightning Lane entry is also available for up to 2 experiences a day, one after another.

 Child Exchange Options